Hello Glassell Park, California

 Glassell Park is bordered on the north by Glendale, on the northeast and east by Eagle Rock, on the southeast by Mount Washington, on the south and southwest by Elysian Valley, and on the west by Atwater Village.

 The main thoroughfare is San Fernando Road, which traverses along the entire southwest.
 This stretch is primarily lined with muffler and auto repair shops and factories.
 Take a turn and travel north to get into the windy roads that lead into the hilly neighborhood.
 York Boulevard is another main street that has experienced new commercial and pop-up shop activity in the last few years, in addition to Fletcher Drive, one cannot forget Eagle Rock Boulevard (although still pretty quiet at this end).

 Glassell Park Community

-Glassell Park and the Glassell Park Real Estate is still purchased largely by working class, Latino, white, and Filipinos.
+Glassell Park real estate is still purchased largely by working-class Latino, white, and Filipinos.

 A rise in population dramatically impacted the relatively hilly neighborhood by the housing boom of the early 2000s.